 The calculator on their site predicts that at the current price of Ethereum ($223) I would make $3,088 off my $1,090 investment for a net profit of $1,998.
 That kind of return makes it worth the risk to me.

-Again, because I am a long term investor in both Bitcoin and Ethereum, I view this as a solid opportunity to diversify your portfolio and at the same time attempt to make some passive income.
+Again, because I am a long term investor in major cryptos like Bitcoin, Dash and Ethereum, I view all of this as a solid opportunity to diversify your portfolio and at the same time attempt to make some passive income.
 Keep in mind that cryptocurrencies are extremely volatile and that can wildly impact your potential profit.
 Do your homework first.
 If you are a long term investor in cryptocurrency, this appears to be a worthwhile play.

 MINING DISCOUNT CODES: (be sure to enter when registering)